samthebest/dump/sams-scala-tutorial/platonic-programming.md

 def nextInstructions(input: Input, relevantDbState: DbSubState, instructions: Instructions): Instructions = ...
 ```

-Note there will exist many equivilant formulations where the order of reading, writing, producing new instructions and locking is slightly different.
-Now since we only lock parts of the database, and we only read parts of it, this model can be scalled to any application.
+Note there will exist many equivalent formulations where the order of reading, writing, producing new instructions and locking is slightly different.
+Now since we only lock parts of the database, and we only read parts of it, this model can be scaled to any application.

 ### Aside on Actor Systems, Message Queues and Microservices